isc-projects/stork/doc/install.rst

 =========================

-The following command will retrieve all required software (go, goswagger, nodejs, Angular dependencies, etc.) to local directory.
+The following command will retrieve all required software (go, goswagger, nodejs, Angular dependencies, etc.) to your local directory.
 No root password necessary.
+Note that Docker installation is optional.
+Using docker is the easiest installation method.
+However, if you prefer to install it on your host, see the next section about Native installation.

 .. code-block:: console